rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 * frequency of ROS messages
 * number of topics/services/actions
 * QOS of ROS message
-* number of publishers/subscribers that will be active under a particular routed network
+* number of publishers/subscribers that will be active under a particular routed network.

+{{%notice note%}}
+You can create more than one cloud native networks for redundancy.
+{{%/notice%}}

 #### Use Cases